16 Examples of Amazing About Us Pages

 When building a website, it can be so tempting to get caught up in all the bells and whistles of the design.
 While aesthetics and layout are essential to retaining website visitors, content is key to attracting the right people and convincing them to choose you over your competitors.
-However, not just any content will do the trick.
+One of the greatest pieces of content you have on your website to help differentiate yourself is your About Us Page Content.
+However, not just any About Us content will do the trick.
 You need compelling content that tells a story, which is why many businesses choose to outsource their content needs to website content creation companies.

-Your About Us Page: Does It Really Matter?
+Your About Us Page Content: Does It Really Matter?

 While it may seem unimportant to you to focus your resources on a page that not everyone will read, your efforts can pay off.
-Individuals who do read company profiles are likely in the process of making a major purchase decision.
-Below are a few examples of people who commonly refer to company profiles, and in what situations:
+Individuals who do read About Us pages are likely in the process of making a major purchase decision.
+Below are a few examples of people who commonly refer to About Us Pages, and in what situations: